decentraland/explorer/README.md

     make watch

 The make process will take a while.
 When its finished, you can start debugging the browser's explorer by going to http://localhost:3000/

-Note that the Unity version used by this approach will be the latest version deployed to `master` branch.
-If you need a local Unity build, check out the [advanced debugging scenarios](#advanced-debugging-scenarios).

 ### Update local renderer build version